 Road sweepers are subject to roadworthiness testing if built on a category N based chassis i.e., a conventional truck.
 This test involves checking that a vehicle meets a set of basic safety standards on the day it passed its test.
 It is the owner’s responsibility to ensure that the vehicle is roadworthy while operating on a public road.
 For further information see HCV Manual.

-For ‘in-service’ vehicles the regulations* are as follows:
+For vehicles in-service, the applicable regulations* are as follows are as follows:

 S.I.
 No. 190 of 1963 Road Traffic Construction, Equipment and Use of Vehicles Regulations